CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

 CyberMiles provides a tutorial of how to run a [CyberMiles node using Docker](https://www.litylang.org/getting_started/#start-a-cybermiles-node).

 # Blockchain specific tools
 As previously mentioned, there are various components of blockchain infrastructure.
-Let us look at some of these separately.
+There are tools which cater for your DApps front-end, back-end and smart contract development.

 In all good software design, separate components are logically separated and made available in a modular fashion.
 This allows developers to work on the separate components without side-effects or overlapping efforts.
-In addition this allows for developers to trial, develop and test new tools independantly in each of the areas.
+In addition, modularity allows for developers to trial, develop and test new tools independantly for the various components of blockchain infrastructure.
+Here are some Ethereum-specific tools.

 ## Front-end - Ethereum
 Your DApps front-end user interface(UI) and its usability are a key component of its success.
 There are products like [Drizzle](https://truffleframework.com/drizzle) which provide a host of front-end libraries which can make writing DApp UIs a lot easier and more reliable.